atramos/aws-ec2-raid/README.md

 # aws-ec2-raid
 Simple RAID0 (disk striping, for speed) on AWS EC2 instances.
+Get faster EBS for the same price as regular, slower EBS.
+The closest thing to a free lunch on AWS, outside of the free tier.

 # Status
 The status of this project is "unstable proof of concept".
 It worked fine once, but it breaks easily depending on what else is present in the environment.

-# Why?
-Get faster EBS for the same price as regular, slower EBS.
-The closest thing to a free lunch on AWS, outside of the free tier.
+The attachment order of NVMe devices on boot is not guaranteed by AWS, and that really messes things up.

 # Usage
 Example: 8x 10GB RAID0 (80GB of capacity striped across 8 volumes)